m-rosinsky/courier/README.md

 ### Bit Field Operators

-Courier offers built-in operators for dealing with bit-fields, which are very useful when dealing with serialized data over a network.
+Courier offers built-in operators for working with bit-fields, which are very useful when dealing with serialized data over a network.

 For example, let's say we wanted to get bit 2-5 (0-indexed inclusive) out of a byte.